Carron Valley & District Community Council

 Community Councillors are elected volunteers.
 Elections take place approximately every four years (dependent on local elections) where people are nominated to stand as new Community Councillors.
 If there are more nominations than places on the Community Council, a postal ballot takes place.

-The Community Council meets on the first Wednesday of each month, currently via Zoom.
+The Community Council meets on the second Tuesday of each month, currently via Zoom during the winter months.
+Meetings are held at the Carron Valley hall in March, April, May, June, September and October.
 If you wish to attend please email the Secretary: cvdcc.sec@gmail.com

 The minutes from the latest meeting are available here: